8 INC(RED)IBLE Women Who Revolutionized Healthcare

 A Nobel Prize winner in medicine, Dr. Gertrude B. Elion was a biochemist and pharmacologist on a mission to alleviate people’s suffering from illnesses like cancer.
 Instead of using the “trial-and-error” method, Elion and partner Dr. George Hitchings used a revolutionary approach to creating medicine by studying the chemical composition of diseased cells.
 As a result of their new research process and the pursuit of her mission, Elion helped develop drugs to prevent kidney transplant rejection and treat many illnesses like leukemia and AIDS.

 One of the major contributions to the COVID pandemic was the COVID-19 vaccine.
-Viral immunologist Kizzmekia S. Corbett was behind the development and design of the mRNA-based Moderna COVID vaccine.
+Viral immunologist Kizzmekia S. Corbett was behind the development and design of the mRNA-based COVID vaccine.
 Corbett now speaks to people to educate them about the science behind vaccines, reduce vaccine hesitancy, and bridge the gap between public awareness and vaccine science.